One Big Union (Canada): Fall

 The union's maximum was attained during late 1919 or early 1920.
 Due to persecution by employers, the media, government and even other unions, membership decreased.
 Employers refused to bargain with the OBU's representatives, and OBU organizers were beaten, kidnapped and dismissed from coalfields.

+District 18 (Alberta) of the United Mine Workers were forced by federal law out of the OBU.
+A court case to prevent the Canadian National Railway discriminating against OBU activists (Young vs. CNR) was quashed by the Privy Council in 1927.

-By 1921, it had only approximately 5,000 members and by 1927 only 1,600, almost all in Winnipeg.
-By 1922, most of the union's income came from a lottery it operated in its weekly bulletin.
-At the time lotteries were illegal in Canada, but it took the authorities years to successfully prosecute the union.
-The bulletin had a large circulation because of the lottery; even many businessmen bought it for the lottery coupons.
+By 1921, the OBU had only approximately 5,000 members and by 1927 only 1,600, almost all in Winnipeg.
+By 1922, most of the union's income came from a lottery that ran in the weekly OBU bulletin.
+At the time lotteries were illegal in Canada, but it took the authorities years to prosecute OBU for its lottery.
+The bulletin had a large circulation because of the lottery; even businessmen bought it for the lottery coupons.

+Within a few years many OBU adherents switched to the Communist Party or, like J.B.
+MacLachlan, went to the Workers Unity League.

-During the late 1920s the OBU briefly joined the All-Canadian Congress of Labour and considered joining the Canadian Congress of Labour during World War II, but by then its members were almost all employees of the Winnipeg Transit System.
-The One Big Union, by then with 24,000 members, merged into the Canadian Labour Congress during 1956.
+During the late 1920s the OBU briefly joined the All-Canadian Congress of Labour, made up of industrial unions.
+It considered joining the Canadian Congress of Labour during World War II, but by then nearly all of its members were employees of the Winnipeg Transit System.
+In 1956, the One Big Union, consisting of 24,000 members, merged with the Canadian Labour Congress.